Qaaj/react-s3-upload/README.md

 The component is completely stateless, so while it functions as a React component, there's no dependency on the React framework for this package.

+Actually, this package has no hard dependencies - it does, however, assume you have aws-sdk configured on your express server.

 Library was created following the tutorial available on Heroku - https://devcenter.heroku.com/articles/s3-upload-node

   - Embed the react component in your application